Cale-Torino/FreeTAKServer_Manager/README.md

 **FreeTAKServer Manager** an application for the `Windows OS` which allows the *installation*, *start*, *stop* and *uninstallation* of the FreeTAKServer all in a dedicated GUI.

-More features (*such as: FTS API testing, easy config file access and Telegram BOT API testing etc.*) are constantly being added to improve the FTS windows experience.
+More features (*such as: FTS API testing, easy config file access and Telegram BOT API testing etc.*) will be added to improve the FTS windows experience.

 C# WinForms & WPF versions are supported.